microsoft/aitour26-BRK443-efficient-model-customization-with-microsoft-foundry/docs/index.md

 In this session, we put the spotlight on model customization.

 Learn what your options are, and why _fine-tuning_ might be the right option for your scenario.
-Learn about the various fine-tuning options in Azure AI Foundry, and build your intuition for using techniques like Distillation (for reducing cost) and RAFT (for improving precision) with hands-on demos.
-Walk away with resources and insights that help you streamline your end-to-end model optimization journey with Azure AI Foundry.
+Learn about the various fine-tuning options in Microsoft Foundry, and build your intuition for using techniques like Distillation (for reducing cost) and RAFT (for improving precision) with hands-on demos.
+Walk away with resources and insights that help you streamline your end-to-end model optimization journey with Microsoft Foundry.

 ## Learning Outcomes